-

 Graph: ELECTRICITY CONSUMPTION (TWh)

-In December 2022, the country unveiled its National Renewable Energy and Energy Efficiency Policy, which includes a "30:30:30" scheme that plans to add 30 GW of power capacity by 2030, with renewables contributing 30% of the country's energy mix.
+The National Renewable Energy and Energy Efficiency Policy (2022) includes a "30:30:30" scheme that plans to add 30 GW of power capacity by 2030, with renewables contributing 30% of the country's energy mix.

 Interactive Chart Nigeria Share of Renewables in Electricity Production (incl hydro)